icons8/lunacy-docs/docs/components_new.md

 ### Main components and component instances

-A **main component** is the original layer or layer that you convert into a component.
+A **main component** is the original layer that you convert into a component.

 You create a component **instance** any time you duplicate a main component.